 hope this was enjoyable and somewhat helpful guys, cheers!

-Not sure if perfect is the right word here, since perfection when it comes to food is extremely relative and subjective, but I do like my eggs soft and tender and I am a fan of soft boiled eggs.
-Cooking anything sous vide can be a bit strange in the beginning but there’s nothing strange about this cooking method, it’s been used in the food industry and some high end restaurants for many decades and it’s becoming more common in home kitchens due to less expensive technology readily available.
+Not sure if perfect is the right word here since perfection when it comes to food and especially eggs is very subjective.
+I do like my eggs soft and tender and I am a fan of soft-boiled eggs but I’m not everybody so if you aren’t into runny yolks, exit now or stick around and this might change how you feel about these oozy guys.
+Cooking sous vide can be a bit strange in the beginning but there’s nothing strange about this cooking method.
+It’s been used in the food industry and some high-end restaurants for a few decades now and it’s becoming fairly common in home kitchens due to less expensive technology readily available.

-An egg is a perfect starting point for anyone interested in trying the Sous Vide technique.
-Usually, this technique requires vacuum sealing food in plastic bags.
-The egg can be cooked in its own shell directly though.
-But vacuum sealing a raw egg isn’t out of the question either.
+Cooking an egg is the perfect starting point for anyone interested in trying sous vide 101.
+Sous vide cooking requires vacuum sealing food in plastic bags.
+Eggs can be cooked in their own shell, making this cooking experiment as easy as it gets.

 An immersion circulator is a very convenient piece of equipment to do this, but a good thermometer, a pot, some water and some careful attention can do too.